chijiokerichard/chijiokerichard/README.md

 <h2 align="left">About me</h2>

 ###
-I’m currently working on washhub application,
+I’m currently working on washhub application,<br>
 When I’m not at the terminal, I’m usually watching movies or mentoring the next generation of engineers.
 I’m a firm believer that knowledge sharing is the fastest way to build world-class engineering cultures
 ###
 Fun Facts:<br>